BCarbon and Future Food Solutions launch programme to encourage farmers to plant cover crops to remove carbon from atmosphere

 Based in Yorkshire, FFS has developed a carbon bank to sell credits on the voluntary carbon market.

 The Sustainable Futures Carbon Bank encourages farmers employing no-till practices to plant cover crops that remove carbon from the atmosphere and store it in the soil.
-Before crops are sown, FFS conducts soil analysis, and afterwards it conducts test to determine how much carbon has been removed from the atmosphere.
+Before crops are sown, FFS conducts soil analysis, and afterwards it runs tests to determine how much carbon has been removed.

 The stored carbon absorbed in the soil is then sold to large organisations looking to offset their carbon footprint.
 Farmers get paid money using their carbon storage credits.